-Regulations by the International Maritime Organization ("IMO") primarily impact shipping businesses.
-Under the new global cap, ships that traverse the oceans are required to use marine fuels with a sulphur content of no more than 0.50% sulphur, versus the previous cap of 3.50%, in an effort to reduce the amount of sulphur oxide and decrease pollution and greenhouse gas emissions from the global shipping fleet.
+Regulations by the International Maritime Organization ("IMO") primarily impact shipping businesses and require that ships that traverse the oceans use marine fuels with a sulphur content of no more than 0.50% sulphur, versus the previous cap of 3.50%, in an effort to reduce the amount of sulphur oxide and decrease pollution and greenhouse gas emissions from the global shipping fleet.
 The shipping industry is the last major transportation sector to utilize fuel with high levels of sulfur, which is the reason the IMO pushed the industry to more closely align with other transport sectors for pollution reduction.
-This regulation indirectly impacts our Safety-Kleen Sustainability Solutions segment as it has reduced the end market of used oil.
+This regulation indirectly impacts our SKSS segment as it has reduced the end market of used oil.